mustafaaliphp/mustafaaliphp/README.md

 ### Mustafa Ali 👋
 Hello World!:earth_americas:

+I'm Mustafa Ali and a U.S. citizen, Jordanian :jordan: and American 🇮🇹 , currently I'm a Software Engineer in Chicago , passionate about solving problems with technology and creating different solutions.

 <!--
 **mustafaaliphp/mustafaaliphp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.